vmeazevedo/API_RESTful_SpringBoot_Carros_Simples/README.md

 https://www.youtube.com/watch?v=R2HrwSQ6EPM&list=PLHz_AreHm4dkBs-795Dsgvau_ekxg8g1r&index=3&ab_channel=CursoemV%C3%ADdeo

-## Objetivos:
+## Goals:
-- Criar um projeto com SpringBoot
+- Create a project with SpringBoot
-- Criar um web service que se conecta no banco de dados MySQL
+- Create a web service that connects to the MySQL database
-- Retornar os dados no formato JSON
+- Return data in JSON format
-- Criar um web service CRUD completo para criar, buscar, editar e excluir os dados
+- Create a complete CRUD web service to create, search, edit and delete data
-- Aprender a utilizar o framework de persistência JPA (Java Persistence Api)
+- Learn to use the JPA (Java Persistence Api) persistence framework

-## Informações úteis
+## Useful information
-- Na pasta "imagens" você encontrará o teste de cada requisição realizado.
+- In the "images" folder you will find the test of each request made.
-- Na pasta "mysql_dados" você encontrará todas as informações utilizadas para criar a base de dados utilizada.
+- In the folder "mysql_dados" you will find all the information used to create the database used.
-- Na pasta "postman" você encontrará a explicação da utilização das requisições.
+- In the "postman" folder you will find an explanation of the use of requests.

 ## Operation
 - url: http://localhost:8080/api/v1/carros/

-Acessando a url principal será apresentado toda a base de dados de nosso banco:
+Accessing the main url, the entire database of our bank will be presented:

 ![0_get](https://user-images.githubusercontent.com/40063504/113340024-c0925d00-9301-11eb-9576-4c560bf40156.PNG)

 - url: http://localhost:8080/api/v1/carros/id

-Informando um "Id" no final de nossa url será apresentado as informações do carro escolhido filtrado pelo Id.
+Informing an "Id" at the end of our url will show the information of the chosen car filtered by the Id:

 ![1_get_id](https://user-images.githubusercontent.com/40063504/113340034-c38d4d80-9301-11eb-88f2-736dde366e4c.PNG)

 - url: http://localhost:8080/api/v1/carros/tipo/{tipo}

-Informando o "Tipo" no final de nossa url será apresentado todos os carros contidos em nossa base filtrados pelo tipo.
+Informing the "Type" at the end of our url will show all the cars contained in our database filtered by type:

 ![2_get_tipo](https://user-images.githubusercontent.com/40063504/113340040-c5571100-9301-11eb-97b9-a74284d59fac.PNG)

 ## POST
 - url: http://localhost:8080/api/v1/carros/

-Passando o json exemplo podemos adicionar novos dados em nossa base de dados
+Passing the example json we can add new data in our database:

 ![3_post](https://user-images.githubusercontent.com/40063504/113340047-c720d480-9301-11eb-95bb-504e2b9e0326.PNG)